UlinProject/thinkcentre-m715q/README.md

 | CCLK Boost SETPOINT |    30.000 | power-saving /     |
 | CCLK BUSY VALUE     |     6.150 | max-performance    |

-As you can see, the default PPT parameters are very strange, I still haven't found the optimal parameters, so I just recommend raising the TDP to 60W.
+As you can see, the default PPT parameters are very strange, I still haven’t found any specific optimal ones, so I simply recommend raising the TDP to 60 W (<b>but only after a complete modification of the cooling</b>).

 ```bash
 # TDP, 35=>60